JerBouma/FinanceDatabase/CONTRIBUTING.md

 <b><div align="center"><a href="https://download-directory.github.io/?url=https%3A%2F%2Fgithub.com%2FJerBouma%2FFinanceDatabase%2Ftree%2Fmain%2FDatabasDownload">Download the the CSV files of the FinanceDatabase here</a>.</div></b>
 ___

+## Updating the Database

-**You can help out tremendelously by updating one of the CSV files.** This can be done through Excel and by making use of CTRL + F (and CTRL + H) to replace cells quickly.
-For any of these options, make sure you use an existing category so that it remains compact.
-For example, the sectors and industries adhere to the [GICS categorisation](https://www.msci.com/our-solutions/indexes/gics).
+1. You can help out tremendelously by updating one of the CSV files.
+This can be done through Excel and by making use of CTRL + F (and CTRL + H) to replace cells quickly.

+2. Once you've made your update, you can go to [here](https://github.com/JerBouma/FinanceDatabase/issues/new/choose) and select Database Update.
+Then, within the textbox, drag an drop your updated CSV files.
+From here on, I'll make sure to update the Database with your updates!

+## Categories

 For Equities, these are the categories.
-Other asset classes follow a similar lay-out.
+Other asset classes follow a similar lay-out, see [examples](https://github.com/JerBouma/FinanceDatabase/blob/main/examples.ipynb).

 - **symbol**: set the symbol of the company.
 - **short_name**: enter the short abbreviation of the company name.